tapyu/algorithms/README.md

 - [x] Further information about the events from where these algorithms were developed.
 - [x] Reference book and other resource materials (videos, online courses, software links, etc) for further study of each algorithm.
 - [x] Laboratory or computational homework slides, if the implemented algorithms come from these materials.
 Some of these materials (slides+algorithm) might be in a private [git submodules] as they might contain sensitive Professors' computational solutions, which aren't supposed to be available online.
 In these cases, you cannot access these algorithms as it is restricted to personal consultation.
 - [x] Code references developed by others, possibly during the same event where I've built mine.
-Such references will be in the form of [git submodules].
+Such references will be in public [git submodules].
 Such submodules are within the direcory named `other_solutions/`.
 - [x] Package references that implement such algorithms.

 Here you won't find: